Clinical Academic Pathway

 Challenging Practice, Transforming Healthcare, Improving Quality

-What is a clinical academic?
+What is a clinical doctoral research fellow?

 A clinical academic nurse, midwife or allied health professional engages in clinical practice and research at the same time.